cojic/CloudSecurityResearch/documentation/apis.md

 #### Attacks
 There are four different types of BOLA attacks:
 1. URL tampering
-a.
-URL tampering is the simplest way to exploit a BOLA vulnerability and often requires little or no technical expertise.
+<br> URL tampering is the simplest way to exploit a BOLA vulnerability and often requires little or no technical expertise.
 In this type of attack, we can simply change the value of a parameter in our web browser’s address bar.
 2. Body manipulation
-a.
-Body manipulation is very similar to URL tampering, except that the attacker is modifying one or more values in the body of the document instead of in the URL.
+<br> Body manipulation is very similar to URL tampering, except that the attacker is modifying one or more values in the body of the document instead of in the URL.
 This can mean changing the values of radio buttons, checkboxes, or other form elements.
 It might also be possible to change hidden form values.
 3. Cookie or JSON ID manipulation
-a.
-Cookies and JavaScript Object Notation (JSON) are both widely used behind the scenes to store and exchange data between client and server, helping make web pages more dynamic.
+<br> Cookies and JavaScript Object Notation (JSON) are both widely used behind the scenes to store and exchange data between client and server, helping make web pages more dynamic.
 When we log into a website, for example, the server may store a user or session ID value inside a cookie or JSON object.
 If the application contains an IDOR vulnerability, an attacker could change these values.
 4. Path traversal, also called directory traversal, is a unique type of BOLA vulnerability that an attacker leverages to access or manipulate files or folders directly on the server that runs the web application.
 This is a level deeper than other types of IDOR attacks because it allows direct access to file system resources instead of database records.
 Path traversal can allow an attacker to access configuration files, discover user credentials, or even obtain a fully functional shell on the target.

 #### Mitigates
 •	Implement a proper authorization mechanism that relies on the user policies and hierarchy.
 This means ensuring that every request to access a specific object is authorized.
-A user should only be able to access the objects they have permission to.
+Users should only be able to access the objects they are permitted to.
 This could involve implementing access control lists or role-based access control mechanisms, which regulate access based on the user’s role and permissions.<br>
-•	Use the authorization mechanism to check if the logged-in user has access to perform the requested action on the record in every function that uses input from the client to access a record in the database.<br>
+•	Use the authorization mechanism to check if the logged-in user can perform the requested action on the record in every function that uses input from the client to access a record in the database.<br>
 •	Prefer the use of random and unpredictable values as GUIDs for records' IDs.
 By making these IDs random or non-guessable, you can add an extra layer of security to your application and make it harder for attackers to exploit BOLA vulnerabilities.<br>
 •	Implementing API gateways and rate limiting can also help prevent BOLA attacks.
 An API gateway can serve as a single entry point for all API requests, providing a layer of security by controlling how requests are handled.
 One of the security features provided by API gateways is rate limiting.
 This can prevent attackers from making too many requests in a short period, which is often a sign of a BOLA attack.
 By limiting the number of requests a user can make, you can slow down an attacker and potentially prevent a data breach. <br>
+•	Validate user input, control parameters format, and manage parameter passing.
 •	Write tests to evaluate the vulnerability of the authorization mechanism.
 Do not deploy changes that make the tests fail.

 ### API2: 2023 Broken Authentication